Business & AskBiz Glossary

 Gross Profit

 Revenue minus Cost of Goods Sold (COGS).
-It shows how much money you make from selling products before overhead, payroll, and other operating expenses.
+Shows how much money you make from selling products before overhead.

 Gross Margin

 Gross Profit expressed as a percentage of Revenue.
-Formula: (Revenue − COGS) ÷ Revenue × 100.
-A 60% gross margin means you keep 60p for every £1 of revenue before operating costs.
+Formula: (Revenue - COGS) / Revenue * 100.

 Net Profit

-What remains after all costs — COGS, operating expenses, taxes, and interest — are deducted from revenue.
+What remains after all costs are deducted from revenue.
 Also called 'bottom line'.
-The most important profitability measure for most businesses.

 Net Margin